VirKon421/path-visualization/README.md

 # Path Finder
-A path finding program that visualizes the shortest path between two plotted points submitted by the user, and any obstacles or interferences the user decides to input.
+An A* path finding program that visualizes the shortest path between two plotted points submitted by the user, and any obstacles or interferences the user decides to input.
 Program features python's drawing capabilities, which makes it simple to create an obstacle.

 ## Starting menu
 The user inputs 2 points and if they would like to see the algorithm in action (showing the steps the program takes in order to recieve the outcome).